 - Case studies must be written in English of a good quality and must provide a narrative that situates the German position in its wider factual and political context.
 At the core of each case study stands the text of a German Government document or statement.
 Where applicable, case studies also record the reactions of other States and provide an analysis and a legal assessment of the German position.
 Please follow the style and format of existing case studies.
 All submissions are subject to editorial review.

 - All case studies must be fully referenced.
 Please use footnotes.
 Footnotes will not appear in the online version of GPIL – German Practice in International Law but will appear in the annual print publication.

-- The general limit for the length of case studies is 1,500 words (excluding footnotes).
+- The general limit for the length of case studies is 1,500 to 2,500 words (excluding footnotes).
 Longer case studies may by published, if the topic so warrants in the judgment of the general editor.

 - Please submit your case study as a Microsoft Word file (*.doc/*.docx/*.rtf).
 The main body of the text should be typed single‑spaced in 12‑point font, Times New Roman, with a single line return between paragraphs and no indentation.
 All text should be left-aligned and any document, statement or court decision should be indented.
 Footnotes should be typed single‑spaced in 10‑point font, Times New Roman.

 - If this is your first time contributing to GPIL, please submit in a separate Microsoft Word file a brief bio (50-100 words).
 Please also submit a black and white photo of yourself.
 We will create a contributor profile which will appear at the end of each of your case studies.